 - Teachers will be designated cleaning responsibilities such as play areas, frequently touched items, and toys.
 These will be cleaned according to the public health guidelines.

 - If surfaces are dirty, they should be cleaned using a detergent or soap and water prior to disinfection.

 - For disinfection, diluted household bleach solutions, alcohol solutions with at least 70% alcohol, and most common EPA-registered household disinfectants should be effective.

-- Every teacher will properly wear a mask at all times.
+- Every KSS employee will properly wear a mask when highly recommended by appropriate entities.
 KSS will provide appropriate PPE to staff.

 - Staff will use gloves when appropriate.
 Remove properly to avoid contamination.
 Dispose of used PPE properly and immediately.

 - Wash hands with soap and water for a minimum of 20 seconds:

 - Before and after eating or preparing food

 - After cleaning

 - Before and after providing routine care for another person who needs assistance